treenga/treenga/README.md

 -  [Help center](https://help.treenga.com/)

 Treenga is made by using Laravel and Vue.js.
-Installation instructions will be prepared soon, but if you have Laravel experience, it should not be a problem to install.
+Installation instructions will be prepared soon, but if you have Laravel experience, it should not be a problem to install it.